learningOrchestra/mlToolKits/readme.md

 ## Objective

-The goal of this work is to develop a tool, named *learningOrchestra*, to facilitate and streamline the data science iterative rocess of:
+The goal of this work is to develop a tool, named *learningOrchestra*, to facilitate and streamline the data science iterative process of:
 * Gathering data;
 * Cleaning/preparing the datasets;
 * Building models;